IntelLabs/Open-Omics-Acceleration-Framework/pipelines/fq2sortedbam/README.md

 Notes:  Installs miniconda, creates an environment in it, and installs required packages.
 It also installs bwa-mem2, samtools, and warptools (fastqprocess).

 Important Notes:
-1. The code is tested on GCP C3 instance (176 and 88 vCPUs) w/ ubuntu 22.04 using the install script.
+1. The code is tested on GCP C3 instance (176 and 88 vCPUs) w/ ubuntu 22.04 w/ gcc 11.3.0 using the install script.
 2. Thde code is also tested on an onprem cluster node.

 ### How to run (2-step process):